Background pattern

 Belgium

-The detailed information of this medicine is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/.
+Detailed information on this medicinal product is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/.

-This information is intended solely for healthcare professionals:
+This information is intended exclusively for healthcare professionals:

-Intravenous Slow Injection
+Slow Intravenous Injection

-Intravenous Infusion
+Intravenous Perfusion

 Instructions for Preparation and Use

-The administration of Vincristine Pfizer should be performed by experienced personnel in the use of chemotherapy.
+The administration of Vincristine Pfizer should be performed by personnel experienced in the use of chemotherapy.

 Emergency Treatment for Accidental Intrathecal Administration:The treatment of patients after intrathecal administration of vincristine sulfate has included immediate removal of cerebrospinal fluid and washing with Ringer lactate, as well as with other solutions, which has not prevented ascending paralysis and death.
-In one case, the progressive paralysis was stopped in an adult following the treatment indicated below, initiated immediately after intrathecal injection.
+In one case, the progressive paralysis was stopped in an adult following the treatment indicated below, started immediately after the intrathecal injection.

 • While handling vincristine sulfate, protective clothing should be used: protective glasses, gown, gloves, and disposable masks.